Mackiovello/PublicNotes/post-commit-hooks.md

 }
 ```

-There are two of things to avoid when registering post-commit hooks: don't register them in a transaction or in another hook.
+When registering post-commit hooks, avoid two things: registering the hooks in a transaction or in another hook.

 The reason for this is that the transaction may have to restart if there's a conflict which would register the hook several times.
 If you register it in another hook the inner hook will be registered every time the outer hook is called.